chandu3333/machine-learning-projects/README.md

 # machine-learning-projects
-my machine learning projects while am in training period this projects are to convert text data into vectors, segmentitn of mobiles based on price, pridict wheather the student is placed in campus recrutement or not, here i am used text pre-processing techniques and transformation techniques, fish wight predection, also Created Machine Learning Moodels
+These are my machine learning projects while am in training period.
+This projects are 1.to convert text data into vectors, 2.segmentitn of mobiles based on price, 3.pridict wheather the student is placed in campus recrutement or not, here i am used text pre-processing techniques and transformation techniques, 4.fish wight predection, also Created Machine Learning Moodels for given data sets.